 The American Osteopathic Board of Radiology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Diagnostic Radiology.

-1. In order to take the Diagnostic Radiology Combined Physics and Diagnostic Imaging Written Exam, applicants must be in their third year of a four-year training program in diagnostic radiology.
+1. In order to take the Diagnostic Radiology Combined Physics and Diagnostic Imaging Written Exam, applicants must be in their third year of a four-year training program in diagnostic radiology (or later).

 2. The Diagnostic Radiology Written Exam is offered in June of every year.
 The application period opens Dec.
 1, and applications are due March 1 each year.